mol-pl/flyspray/README.md

 * PostgreSQL fixes (also for PG SQL 8.4 and above).
 * Gantt export of selected task.
 * Mass close for tasks from given version (with given type).
-* Form copying to allow cross-domian copy of tasks between Flyspray installations.
+* Form copying to allow cross-domain copy of tasks between Flyspray installations.
 * Read-only edit form to allow copying closed tasks.
 * Attachments preview (lightbox) -- AFAIK was later added to Flyspray.
 * Support for `blockquote` tag in dokuwiki.